ircam-ismm/node-libpd/README.md

 - more generally expose more audio configuration options
 - stream audio to javascript
 - do something when numInputChannels and numOutputChannels are 0
+- configure which sound card should be used

 #### messaging - I/O